yuechen-li-dev/primer/rust-primer.md

   - Prefer owned structs by default.
   - Prefer passing references briefly instead of storing references long-term.
   - Prefer String over &str in owned data structures.
+  - Prefer &str for borrowed string inputs and String for owned string fields and returns.
   - Prefer Vec<T>, HashMap<K, V>, and other standard library collections when they fit naturally.
   - Prefer enums for variants and state machines.
   - Prefer plain functions and inherent impl methods over traits when no interface boundary is needed.